VigneshLoganathanRamesh/Cost-Sensitive-Uncertainty-Triage-for-SOC-Ransomware-Detection/README.md

-# CS-UT: Cost-Sensitive Uncertainty Triage for Ransomware Detection
+# A cost-sensitive uncertainty triage for SOC workload management for ransomware detection.

 A ransomware detector that knows when it doesn't know — and hands those cases to a human.